developersumanpatel/ResearchKitDemo/README.md

 # ResearchKitDemo

 This is useful to take research from users.
-Here there are some pre defined tasks are added.
+Here are some pre defined tasks.

 Task Type
 - Introduction
 - Text Input